 In 2017 the German company Ubitricity, brought its innovative streetlight car charging ports to the UK.
 Back then this technology allowed drivers living in more urban areas with limited parking or capacity for a private charging port to benefit.

-However as we enter 2019, company Liberty Global (owner of Virgin Media) looks to advance charging once more, with plans to use the cables and trenches of the broadband provider to extend electric car charging to stations on streets nationwide.
+However as we enter 2020, Liberty Global (owner of Virgin Media) looks to advance charging once more, with plans to use the cables and trenches of the broadband provider to extend electric car charging to stations on streets nationwide.
 Plans to trial this could be in motion as soon as April, with London dwellers being the first to test it out.

 While we know going electric isn’t a quick transition, innovations like Zap-Map give drivers one less thing to worry about.
 If you’re an EV driver and haven’t already got the app, there is an iOS version and Android version available on their respective app stores.
 Or if you’d prefer you can access the desktop map on the go.